List of New Hampshire historical markers (76–100): . The Two-Mile Streak

 "Granted in 1719 to encourage industrial development in the province and called New Portsmouth, this two-mile wide strip of land was set aside to provide homesites for imported workers at the Lamprey Ironworks.
 Wood from this strip was converted to charcoal for the Ironworks.
 Absorbed by the 1722 Barrington Grant, the area retains its identity as The Two-Mile Streak.
 Descendants of early settlers still live here."

+Note: this marker was erected in 1974.